aalireza/iptables-dynamic/README.rst

-Credits
+License
 --------
-The copyright owner is `Regents of the University of California <http://regents.universityofcalifornia.edu/>`_ and this script is published under a `BSD 3-Clause <https://github.com/aalireza/iptables-dynamic/blob/master/LICENSE>`_ license.
+The copyright owner is `Regents of the University of California <http://regents.universityofcalifornia.edu/>`_ and this script is published under a `BSD 3-Clause <LICENSE>`_ license.

 Developed at `UCSB LSIT <http://www.lsit.ucsb.edu/>`_